Vendor applications are now closed.

 Due to extremely limited space at our markets, you may only apply for one booth.
-At some events there are larger sized booths, these may be reserved for vendors with large items (furniture).
+At some events there are larger-sized booths, these may be reserved for vendors with large items (furniture).

 How do you advertise for this event?

-Advertising varies by events, but we always have a press release sent to all Charlotte area news outlets.
-We are also a big fan of guerrilla advertising with posters, postcards and social media.
+Advertising varies by event, but we always have a press release sent to all Charlotte area news outlets.
+We are also a big fan of guerrilla advertising with posters, postcards, and social media.
 We will get the word out!
 If you have any connections with the press you want to tell, if you want to hang posters, or if you want to blast all your social networks with the event, by all means, please do!